Dan Howdle December 13th, 2024

 Thanks to Ofcom regulations, providers must inform you when your contract is due to finish so you can decide what you want to do before it happens.
 If you’d like to learn more about what happens when your contract ends, read our guide.

-Broadband contracts typically run between 12 months and 24 months.
-Generally, the longer you’re prepared to commit to staying with a provider, the cheaper your monthly rate for broadband provision will be.
+Broadband contracts typically run between one month and 24 months.
+The longer you’re prepared to commit to staying with a provider, the cheaper your monthly rate for broadband provision will be though there is rarely a difference in the pricing between 18-month and 24-month contracts, which ultimately comes down to provider policy.

 Cable.co.uk's broadband postcode checker will find you the best deals, providers and speeds where you live.
 It's free and takes less than a minute to check and compare.